Gold Road, Arizona – Gone …. For Now

 Gold Road, Arizona Mine, 1906.

-The ghost town of Gold Road stands in a canyon just beyond Sitgreaves Pass when traveling westbound Route 66.
-From Gold Road, one has a sweeping view of California to the southwest, and the gambling Mecca of Laughlin, Nevada to the west.
+The ghost town of Gold Road stands in a canyon just beyond Sitgreaves Pass on westbound Route 66.
+From Gold Road, one has a sweeping view of California to the southwest and the gambling Mecca of Laughlin, Nevada, to the west.

 Route 66 passes the Gold Road Mine in 1940.